Buddy Holly (song): Critical reception

 The song was released on what would have been its namesake's (left) 58th birthday.
 The song also references American actress Mary Tyler Moore (right).

 Steve Baltin from Cash Box commented, "You’ve gotta love a song that makes reference to Mary Tyler Moore.
 Slightly poppier in its guitar sound than their first single, [...], this Ric Ocasek-produced song could help expand their already-growing fan base.
 Besides that, it mentions Mary, the woman who could turn the world on with her smile.
 Therefore, it has to be a hit."
 John Robb from Melody Maker opined, "Weezer sound like The Proclaimers jamming with The Knack.
 This is pop-punk-by-numbers."
 Pan-European magazine Music & Media wrote, "Made loud to play loud and sing along, it's the ideal power pop to cruise round this summer.
 That silly twin synth/guitar, betrays producer Ocasek, the one-time driver of New York's Cars."
 A reviewer from Music Week gave the song four out of five, adding, "A short and sweet taster from the album which may not have the same quirky appeal of "Undone – The Sweater Song", but has an attractive hook and a video to arouse interest."

 Johnny Cigarettes from NME commented, "A touching paean to nerdish social rejection from people who frankly deserve it. [...]
-But I am totally suckered by the pop majesty of a song that employs the long forgotten phrase Oo-ee-oo and drills an indelible mark on your taste buds such that you can never forget it's supernaturally banal chorus."
+But I am totally suckered by the pop majesty of a song that employs the long forgotten phrase Oo-ee-oo and drills an indelible mark on your taste buds such that you can never forget it's [sic] supernaturally banal chorus."
 NME ranked it number five in their list of the Top 20 of 1995 in December 1995, writing, "Wahey!
 American rock ditches the pity-poor-me whingeing of grunge in favour of smiling faces, celestial Beach Boys-esque harmonies and The Tune That Ate Daytime Radio.
 Accompanied by the best video of the year."
 Paul Evans from Rolling Stone noted "the self-deprecating humor" of lines like "I look just like Buddy Holly/You're Mary Tyler Moore".